-- Lincolnshire and Humber LEP's7 and potentially some private sector funding for speculative unit development. - 5.2 The commitment of this funding led to the Council commissioning extensive technical studies enabling initial project financial projections and outputs to be refined.
+- 5.1 The funding of the Scheme is part of the overall SHIP programme.
+The first funding decision in respect of SHIP was taken by the Cabinet of the Council in January 2016 following the presentation of a business case, in which £15.2M of investment from the Council was to contribute towards an overall £30M programme.
+It was expected that further support would come from both the Lincolnshire and Humber LEP's14 and potentially some private sector funding for speculative unit development. - 5.2 The commitment of this funding led to the Council commissioning extensive technical studies enabling initial project financial projections and outputs to be refined.
 The initial work on the planning application for the Scheme including some of the baseline studies was commissioned at this stage. - 5.3 The additional evidence led to a further review and consideration of different approaches to the delivery of SHIIP.
 The outcome of the review was that the Council would need to commit further funding specifically in relation to additional land acquisitions at Stallingborough, as well as increased land costs for Strategic Mitigation plus other construction cost rises elsewhere within the programme.
-The ambition of the programme was to deliver earlier but the cost of this would rise to £40.8M. - 5.4 The Cabinet considered the position on 14th December 2017 and agreed to increase its funding via borrowing by a further £8.4M up to a total of £23.6M.
-It was expected the further support would come from the LEPs. - In terms of the Scheme this now meant that the first part of the Scheme, that is preparatory costs, land assembly and infrastructure delivery was in place for Phases 1A, 1B and 2 all of this publicly supported.
-The initial intention was to deliver this through a partnership model, with proposals for a conditional option agreement whereby the landowners would be paid on sale of the land to third parties.
-Due to the failure to reach acceptable agreement, the strategy on the Site has now progressed and the land will now be purchased outright from landowners.
-The Council has cabinet approval for funding of the programme, including land acquisition costs.
-This revised strategy will be still be delivered within the overall borrowing limit of £23.6M at any one time.
-A revised SHIIP financial model now specifically allocates outright land assembly costs at an estimated value of £3.3 million. - 5.6 The second part of the scheme, the development of individual parcels of land, is being and will be funded by both public and private investment.
+The ambition of the programme was to deliver earlier than previously planned but the total costs of this would rise to £40.8M. - 5.4 The Cabinet considered the position on 14th December 2017 and agreed to increase its funding via borrowing by a further £8.4M up to a total of £23.6M.
+It was expected that further support would come from the LEPs. - In terms of the Scheme this now meant that the first part of the Scheme, that is preparatory costs, land assembly and infrastructure delivery would be in place for Phases 1A, 1B and 2 all of this publicly supported.
+The initial intention was to deliver the Business Park through a partnership model, with proposals for a conditional option agreement whereby the landowners would be paid on sale of the land to third parties.
+Due to the failure to reach acceptable agreement, the strategy on the Site has now progressed and it is now proposed that the land will be purchased outright from landowners.
+The Council has Cabinet approval for funding of the programme, including land acquisition costs.
+This revised strategy will still be delivered within the overall borrowing limit of £23.6M at any one time.
+Land costs have been accounted for. - The second part of the Scheme, the development of individual parcels of land, is being and will be funded by both public and private investment.
 The Humber LEP as part of the Enterprise Zone package is able to provide investment support to businesses wishing to locate within the Enterprise Zone.
-Between the two bodies they have provided and indeed has already provided support funding of around £2.6M towards the development of the first employment premises within Phase 1A.
+Between the Humber LEP and the Council, £2.6m of support funding has already been provided towards the development of the first employment premises within Phase 1A.